Responsible Travel Policy

 - We do not print brochures - instead we provide all of our information electronically via the internet.

-- Any information we do print - whether about ourselves or the charities we support, is printed on recycled paper.
+- Any information we do print - whether about ourselves or the charities we support, is printed on paper from sustainable forestry.

 - All of the cleaning products we use here are environmentally friendly.
 We use products from Ecover or local companies such as Ecotech and Ahimsa.